Vetal-V/distributed_systems/lab_7/README.md

          Enter the login of receiver: user2
          Enter the name of file: file.txt
          Enter the path to file: ./file.txt
-         The file is processed.
+         The file was sent successfully.
-        ```
-    - `recMsg` - receive message for login user (after logging in to the user2 account, I received a notification about the file and the messages received.
-Account user2 must be created):
-        ```
-        Enter the command (help - list of available commands): recMsg
-         You choose the command receive message.
-         You have messages:
-          Sender: user1
-          Message: Hi!
-How are you?
-        ```
-    - `recFile` - receive file for login user:
-        ```

         Enter the command (help - list of available commands):
-        You have waiting file: 1.
-To see waiting file enter the command recFile.
-        You have unread message: 1.
-To see the message enter the command recMsg. recFile
-         You choose the command receive file.
-         You have waiting file:
+         You have a new file:
+          File sender: user1
-          Sender of file: user1
+          Name of file: file.txt
-          Filename: file.txt
-         The content was written to a file file.txt at path ./receiverFile/file.txt
+          File file.txt was saved at path ./receiveFile/file.txt
         ```

-5. Application prints when some new user logs in to the server:
+5. Application answers that user is away to an incoming message when the user is not specifying any commands longer than for 5 minutes and a new message arrives:
     - To check it you need to log in to several accounts from different terminals:
     ```
     ~~~Terminal_1~~~